BMPlot Module

 plt.show()

-Firing Rate Plots
+Firing Rate Statistics

-Plot population firing rate statistics:
+Plot firing rate statistics for different populations:

 import pandas as pd